CORE Lab

 Jessica Leffers Awarded Graduate Research Grant

-by John | Dec 16, 2017 | Awards, essentialism, Facial recognition, Jess Leffers, race
+Dec 16, 2017 | Awards, essentialism, Facial recognition, Jess Leffers, race

 Congratulations to second year doctoral student Jess Leffers, who was awarded a Graduate Thesis/Dissertation Research Grant jointly by the Office of the Provost, the Graduate Student Government, and the College of Science.
 This award will provide Jess with $1500 to...